boraseo560/Interactive-Data-Vis-Sp2021/tutorial3_distributions/NOTES.md

 ---

-1. This week I was not able to do any exciting adventure.
-I only changed the size and colors of circle, and direction and duration in transition.
+- This week I was not able to do any exciting adventure.
+I mostly followed the recording from last week.
+(I only changed the size and colors of circle, and direction and duration in transition.)

-2. I wanted to change the shape and find good reference, but failed to realize it.
+- I wanted to change the shape and find good reference, but failed to realize it.
 I was not sure about how to apply shapes, dropdown, and transition at the same time.
-(I should try changing shape first without dropdown or transition and then apply them.)

-- Reference for scatter plot with different symbols: https://observablehq.com/@d3/scatterplot-with-shapes
+I should try changing shape first without dropdown or transition and then apply them.
+(Reference for scatter plot with different symbols: https://observablehq.com/@d3/scatterplot-with-shapes)